- Understand the purpose of a testing charter

 An inability to effectively learn from test results

-Each of these scenarios can be avoided or attenuated with a little planning before you get started.
+These scenarios can be avoided or attenuated with a little planning before you start.
 Broadly speaking, documenting a game plan allows for efficient, consistent, and meaningful testing.
 A charter helps you track the mission, resources, and workflow that govern your A/B testing strategy.

 Address the following questions before creating your testing charter.